Dar Si Said

 Transport

 From Jemaa el-Fnaa, take the street Rue Riad Zitoun el Jdid (on the corner of the restaurant Marrakchi).
-On this Street ask for directions or find the sign posts.
+On this street, ask for directions or find the signposts.

 Nearby places